I used to roll my eyes when someone tried to tell me how to apply sunscreen.

 Yep, my old sunscreen technique was all wrong.
 Here’s how to apply sunscreen the right way, so you can make the most of it and keep those pesky sunburns and wrinkles as far away from you as possible:

 I used to be a scrooge with sunscreen.
 I’d treat it like my moisturizer.
 Put on a pea-size amount and off in the sun I went.

 That’s not nearly enough, my friend.
 Derms recommend you use an average ounce (30ml) to cover your entire body (adjust based on your height and weight – no judgments.
 It’s about safety, girl!).

-Slather It On Everywhere
+Sunscreen Application Tip #2: Slather Sunscreen On Everywhere

 That’s why you have to reapply sunscreen frequently at the beach.
 That means every two hours or after every swim/sporting activity that makes you sweat.